varunbv25/AI-image-resizer/README.md

 - **Auto-Optimized Quality**: Starts with optimal quality settings (80% for JPEG/WebP, level 9 for PNG)
 - **Iterative Compression**: Automatically adjusts quality to reach target file size
 - **Target Size Control**: Set maximum file size as percentage of original (10-100%)
+- **Batch Processing**: Process multiple images simultaneously with sidebar UI
+- **Per-Image Settings**: Customize target file size percentage for each image individually
+- **Batch Actions**: Compress all images at once with default settings or customize each one
+- **Status Tracking**: Real-time status indicators (pending, processing, completed, error) for each image
+- **Bulk Download**: Download all compressed images as a ZIP file or individually
 - **Format-Specific Optimization**:
   - JPEG: MozJPEG with progressive encoding for superior compression
   - PNG: Compression level 9 with palette optimization